stensaethf/froenn/README.md

 Source code for my personal website.

 To-do:
-- create user route(s). --> mostly done, but need to do req.login.
 - allow people to comment on posts.
 - redesign of index page.
 - redesign about page.